lightediand/primes/README.md

-# Perfectly Perplexing Prime Partitioner!

-Perfectly Perplexing Prime Partitioner is a program that partitions prime numbers under a given number n ∈ ℕ.

 Currently, it generates three lists as a text file:
 1) primes as the sum of two squares or surd squares
 2) primes as the sum of a square and 1